 Main Dishes featuring Grains and/or Beans

-Curry-scented chickpeas perch prettily atop a bed of chutney-flavored grains (you can use either quinoa, bulgur, or couscous, making for an appealing grain-and-legume combination.
+Curry-flavored chickpeas perched atop a bed of chutney-flavored grains (you can use either quinoa, bulgur, or couscous), making for an appealing grain-and-legume combination.
+Serve with a simply prepared vegetable — hardy greens, broccoli, or cauliflower — and a simple salad.
+Look for chutney in the international foods aisle of supermarkets or natural foods stores.
 Adapted from Vegan Express.

 With organic chia seeds, organic red palm oil, and herbs, gluten-free kasha and vegetables is transformed into a colorful side dish that is fabulous stuffed into winter squash.
 Recipe contributed by Leslie Cerier.
 Photos by Tracey Eller. more→

 Coconut milk plus lots of onion and scallion add up to a creamy and tasty sauce for this mildly spicy bean dish.
 I like to cook my beans from scratch with a sea vegetable to enhance their digestion and add minerals, but if you prefer, you can start with canned beans and skip the first step.
 Either way, this comes together quickly once you have the beans on hand.
 Serve with rice, steamed vegetables, and/or a green salad for a fine meal.
 Recipe contributed by Leslie Cerier.
 Photos by Tracey Eller. more→